yogeshsalunke15/vscode-line-navigator/README.md

 You want to know how to add new custom command for line navaigation?
 Lets have small tour with following steps:

-    First of all clone the repo and do`npm install` at root level (where package.json resides)
+    First of all clone the repo and do`npm install` at root level (where package.json resides).

+    For quick set up you can also watch the**video** available here:  https://www.youtube.com/watch?v=LirId-ID0To

 1. Add the new function inside **src/extension.ts** file like below sample.